The Cloud Marketplace Playbook: Selling on Cloud Marketpla ...

 “Selling through Marketplace has enabled co-selling efforts and helped us tap into buyers’ already committed budget to increase sales velocity.”

 —Director, Channels/Alliances, cloud native, $50-100M

 A common misperception among sellers is that Marketplaces offer “set it and forget it” simplicity.
 But as with any sales channel, Marketplaces require upfront investments and ongoing attention.

 We saw evidence of the nurturing required in survey respondents’ Marketplace transaction volume.
 In the last 12 months:

-Most likely, these two ends of the spectrum represent sellers’ maturity in the Marketplace.
+While the remaining respondents fall somewhere in-between, most likely, these two ends of the spectrum represent sellers’ maturity in the Marketplace.
 Those reporting higher transaction volumes are reaping the rewards of sustained focus, while sellers toward the lower end are still finding their way.